Shnatsel/libdiffuzz-c99/README.md

 ## See also

-[libdislocator](https://github.com/mirrorer/afl/tree/master/libdislocator), poor man's [Address Sanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) that also works with black-box binaries.
-This implementation of libdiffuzz is based on libdislocator code.
+[libdislocator](https://github.com/mirrorer/afl/tree/master/libdislocator), poor man's [Address Sanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) that also works with black-box binaries. libdiffuzz-c99 is based on libdislocator code.